What you can do to improve the quality of surface and ground water:

 Listen to his words in the video below:

 For more, see this link.
 If you watch longer videos of Dr. Huber, you will hear him say that glyphosate is more persistent than DDT.
+A recent small-scale study strongly implies the same thing, finding a high level of it in 3 out of 10 mothers’ breast milk.
 We recommend a complete ban on this chemical, and will do what we can to support anyone trying to get a ban on it in Tehama County.

 Of course there are dozens and dozens of other chemicals to avoid, but the point of this web page is to alert readers of the topic, generally, and to encourage further self-education.
 Recommended sources beyond the links above:

 Why we should avoid as many plastics as possible [Plastic fact: In the Los Angeles area alone, 20 tons of plastic fragments — like grocery bags, straws and soda bottles — are carried into the Pacific Ocean every day.[iv]